 - Our Miss Brooks: Significantly, making up after an argument midway through the cinematic grand finale, Miss Brooks and Mr. Boynton finally move to a first name bais, "Connie" and "Phillip" respectively.

-- In Pirates of the Caribbean, Elizabeth is furious that Jack refers to her by her first name during their first encounter - "It's Miss Swann!".
+- In Pirates of the Caribbean: The Curse of the Black Pearl, Elizabeth is furious that Jack refers to her by her first name during their first encounter - "It's Miss Swann!".
 Will refuses to call Elizabeth by her first name, despite their knowing each other as children, because of their difference in social status; when Elizabeth accepts it and calls him "Mr. Turner", he is deeply grieved.
 Later, Jack calls Elizabeth "Captain Swann" to acknowledge (with some difficulty) that she has one of the pieces of eight; Bootstrap Bill calls his own son "Captain" and Will calls his own father "Mr. Turner" to acknowledge their roles on the ship; and Barbossa calls Elizabeth "Mrs. Turner" to acknowledge her marriage (though this one is a callback to the first movie, where Elizabeth passed herself off as Elizabeth Turner).
 Such careful usage was not common in the movies.

 - Nero in Star Trek consistently uses first names, apparently to show his contempt for his opponents.
 For example, consistently referring to Captain Pike as 'Christopher'.

 - At the beginning of the movie Nero asks about "Ambassador Spock," which is about as formal as possible since Spock only has one name.
 He's probably trying to be polite, at least until he finds his opponent doesn't have the information he wants, as well as foreshadowing the Time Travel plot twist.

 - Also invoked by Uhura, since Spock is the only one with whom she is on a first name basis.